TimeTraveller-San/BengaliAI/notes.md

 # Model?
 - I love efficientnets.
 Mainly because they are efficient.
 EUREKA!
 - effnet-b0 got me a score of ~0.94 with all the vanilla settings.
-Althought, I won't submit until I get ~0.97 so I don't know my CB score (however it should be close because its close for everyone in the discussions)
+Although, I won't submit until I get ~0.97 so I don't know my CB score (however it should be close because its close for everyone in the discussions)
 - effnet-b0 is very small.
 I need a bigger model.
 - I should try effnet-b4 but I easily get influenced by people in kaggle. they are getting good score for `se_resnext50_32x4d` so I will train that now too (RIP my GPU)